willianathompson/osticket-prereqs/README.md

 </p>
 <p>

 IIS, PHP, and MySQL were successfully installed on the Windows 10 VM.
-IIS was enabled through the "Turn Windows features on or off" settings.
-PHP was downloaded, extracted to the C:\PHP folder, configured by editing the php_imap, php_inti, php_opcache file to enable necessary extensions.
-MySQL was installed, configured, and the root password was set for secure database access.
+IIS was turned on using the "Turn Windows features on or off" settings.
+PHP was downloaded and extracted to the C:\PHP folder, then configured by editing files like php_imap, php_ini, and php_opcache to enable the needed extensions.
+MySQL was installed, set up, and the root password was created for secure database access.

 </p>
 <br />